bhisaac/5eFP/5eFP-SRD.md

 **Armor Class (AC).** If the PCs take action against an encounter resulting in a melee or ranged attack, they must hit an AC equal to this number to succeed.

-**Difficulty Class (DC).** If an encounter requires a saving throw or skill check, set the DC to this number.
+**Difficulty Class (DC).** If an encounter requires an ability check, set the DC to this number.

 **Bonus.** If any part of an encounter relies on a modifier to a d20 roll, it uses this number as the modifier.
 An encounter may list one or more ability scores with bonuses in its description.
-If the encounter rolls an ability check with one of the designated ability scores, add its corresponding bonus to the result.
+If the encounter rolls an ability check with one of the listed ability scores, add its corresponding bonus to the result.

 **Damage.** If any part of the encounter deals damage, it deals a number of points of damage equal to this number.